kaliatech/website-kaliatech/content/blogposts/2022/20220211-ref-scrum-points.md

 * "As a [persona], I [want to], [so that]."

 If it's not written out explicitly, it should be easily inferred.
-Many teams do not do this and I've seen that it often leads to confusion due to different viewpoints and expectations.
-This is especially true for people new to Scrum.
+Many teams do not do this, and I've seen that it often leads to confusion due to different contexts and expectations.
+This is especially true for teams that are new to Scrum.

 A personal practice is to use this even for technical enablement stories.
 For example:

 * "As a DevOp, I want a CI/CD pipeline into Alpha, so that I have a shared environment for automated builds and unit tests."

+Stories are _generally_ not meant to be Tasks, To Do Items, or Checklists.
+Generally, a story should describe the requirement, enhancement, feature, or bug.
+The team estimates what it would take to resolve the story.
+A sprint board is not meant to be a list of tasks to be done for that sprint.
+It's a list of stories that will be resolved in that sprint, but the actual work (tasks) it takes to do so does not always need to be part of sprint planning beyond understanding things well enough to be able to roughly estimate effort required.
+(Sometimes that does mean developers need to think through all the required tasks first, but not always.)

 ### Change is Inevitable

-Constant change is inevitable and reacting to it quickly is a good thing.
-Expect the process to have problems keeping up.
+Unexpected change is inevitable in software development.
+Sometimes that is due to external requirements changing, sometimes it due to new information, and sometimes it's simply due to unforeseen events.
+Most often it's because requirements couldn't be fully understood until work had progressed to some point.
+A software dev team that expects, and can react quickly, to change and new information is a good thing.

+Processes and tools can cause friction when there is a lot of change.
+Teams should be frequently assessing and weighing the pros and cons of any methodology being used.
+That assessment should be made from the view point of _all_ constituents though.
+Developers sometimes forget that methodology/process/estimating/planning is important to higher level business concerns.
+Management sometimes forget that software development has non-obvious complexities that can make it hard to estimate or handle changes.

 ## Common Questions

-Common questions to be answered when a team adopts a scum approach.
+Below are some common questions to be answered when a team adopts a scum approach.
+Scrum has answers for all of these when in larger teams and there are dedicated people assigned to all roles.
+But in smaller teams, these tend to be useful questions.
+It's easy to answer "Product Owner" for most of them, but in my experience, the more a product owner can delegate, the better.

 Q) Who can/should create new stories in the backlog?